VladislavWaza/DrawedTrees/README.md

-# Drawed Trees
+## Drawed Trees
-I am trying to create an algorithm that can generate trees, with the preservation of the genome and the possibility of crossing.
+The goal of this project is to create an algorithm that can generate trees with genome preservation and the possibility of crossing.

+The project is inspired by [this video](https://youtu.be/HHcx0pyic3I?si=ZSXOmZuqSxfaQiwk).
+Many ideas are taken from there.

+### Brief description of the genome:
+ - Genome length: 196 bytes.
+ - The tree is generated using the [L-system](https://en.wikipedia.org/wiki/L-system).
+The genome defines this L-system.
+ - The genome sets the angles of the branches, the color and thickness of the trunk.
+ - The leaves are imitated by swirling lines, which are also set by the genome.

-At the moment, with a low probability, the algorithm is able to generate a plausible tree.
+At the moment, the algorithm is able to generate both a plausible earth tree and an alien tree.
-In addition, trees drawn by the same gnome have slight differences, as if it were in nature.

 Earth tree             |  Alien tree :-------------------------:|:-------------------------: